will123195/state-eventer/readme.md

 state.on('books', console.log)
 state.on('books.1', console.log)

-// add a new value to the state state.set('books.1.title', 'War and Peace')
+// add a new value to the state and notify listeners state.set('books.1.title', 'War and Peace')

 // retrieve values from the state